 Aside from its "presentation," 'Glass Gem' was spectacular for other reasons.
-The stalks were sturdy, healthy and erect reaching up to about ten feet in height.
-In spite of this, in the high winds that we typically receive in the early fall, it stood.
-And it is also very productive.
+The stalks are sturdy, healthy, and erect reaching up to about ten feet in height.
+In spite of this, in the high winds that we typically receive here on our farm in the early fall, it stood.
+It is also very productive.
 Home garden yields of fifteen to twenty pounds of kernels from fifty plants is possible.

 As a result of its complex parentage, 'Glass Gem' has a very diverse genetic makeup.
 Along with its color variations, it exhibits a spectrum of flint and popping corn characteristics.
 Although folks are primarily growing it for the unique ornamental value, it can be popped or it can be ground into cornmeal or flour.